Risk Management

 On the rise

-• In recent years, industries around the world have faced various emerging cyber-attacks.
-We predict that in the next 3 to 5 years, hacking tactics will continue to change in the coming year.
+• In recent years, industries around the world have faced various emerging cyber-attacks from external sources that are beyond the control of the companies themselves.
+We predict that in the next 3 to 5 years, hacking tactics will continue to change such as applicated artificial intelligence (AI).
 TWM will be impacted by those various attacks, such as ransomwares encrypt corporate files, hackers use social engineering to steal sensitive information.
-IF hackers launch DDoS attacks to block our telecommunication services one day, TWM will lose about 140 million NTD in revenue.
-The hackers try to get benefit from those attacks.
+If hackers launch DDoS attacks to block our telecommunication services one day, TWM will lose about 170 million NTD in revenue.

 • TWM is the critical infrastructure of telecommunications approved by the Executive Yuan and is one of the major telecommunications companies in Taiwan.
 If we cannot resist the attack, we could take the relevant legal responsibilities, and face customer compensation, loss of users, administrative penalties, revenue reduction, and reputation damage.
 The competent authority has formulated information security management requirements for mobile broadband and requires telecommunications operators to implement information security management.
 The company needs to invest in protection against attacks that will continue to increase to avoid cybersecurity-related hacker attacks and external risks.